-I highly recommend a vacuum sealer.
+We highly recommend a vacuum sealer.
 Aside from your stove and fridge, it's one of the most useful kitchen appliances you will ever own.
-For more info, check out my article, Why Every Kitchen Needs a Food Vacuum Sealer.
+For more info, check out our article Why Every Kitchen Needs a Food Vacuum Sealer.

 You can use storage bags for freezing and sous vide cooking, but vacuum sealing increases shelf life dramatically and eliminates freezer burn.

 Bonus: Freezing and Cooking in the Same Bag Saves on Plastic, Too!